Hyper-parameter Tuning for Fair Classification without Sensitive Attribute Access: Introduction

 \section{Introduction}

-Deep neural networks have achieved state-of-the-art accuracy on a wide range of real-world tasks.
-But, prior work~\citep{unintended1, unintended2, cvardro} has found that state-of-the-art networks exhibit unintended biases towards specific population groups, especially harming minority groups.
-Seminal work by~\cite{fr1} demonstrated, for instance, that commercial face recognition systems had lower accuracy on darker skinned women than other groups.
+Despite their success on a range of real-world tasks, prior work~\citep{unintended1, unintended2, cvardro} has found that state-of-the-art deep neural networks exhibit unintended biases towards specific subgroups, for instance towards disadvantaged subgroups or because of tendency to learn spurious correlations and simplicity bias, especially harming disadvantaged groups.
+Seminal work by~\cite{fr1} demonstrated, for instance, that commercial face recognition systems had lower accuracy on darker-skinned women than other groups.
 A body of work has sought to design fair machine learning algorithms that account for a model's performance on a per-group basis~\citep{mindiff, jtt, george}.

-Much of the prior work assumes that demographic attributes like gender and race on which we seek to train fair models, referred to as \emph{sensitive attributes}, are available on training and validation data~\cite{gdro, mindiff}. \akv{However, there is a growing body of literature~\citep{no_sensitive_attr1, no_sensitive_attr2} highlighting real-world settings in which sensitive attributes may not be available.} For example, data subjects may abstain from providing sensitive information for privacy reasons or to eschew potential discrimination in the future~\citep{eschew1}.
-Alternately, the attributes on which the model discriminates might not be known or available during training and only identified post-deployment~\citep{attrunkn1, attrunkn2}.
-For instance, \additions{recent work shows that fair natural language processing models trained on western datasets discriminate based on last names when re-contextualized to geo-cultural settings like India~\cite{nlp_india}.
-Similarly, Nikon's face detection models were reported as repeatedly identify Asian faces as blinking, a bias that was only identified retrospectively~\cite{nikon}.
-Unfortunately, by this point at least some harm is already incurred.}
+Prior work typically assumes that attributes, \emph{e.g.} gender and race, on which we seek to train fair models are available on training and validation data~\citep{gdro, mindiff}.
+We will refer to these as \emph{sensitive attributes} (SA).
+However, recent work~\citep{no_sensitive_attr1, no_sensitive_attr2} has highlighted many real-world settings in which SA may not be available.
+For example, data subjects may abstain from providing sensitive information for privacy reasons or to evade future discrimination~\citep{eschew1}.
+Attributes on which the model discriminates might not be known or available during training and only identified post-deployment~\citep{attrunkn1, attrunkn2, emily}.
+For instance, recent work shows that fair NLP models trained on western datasets discriminate based on last names when re-contextualized to geo-cultural settings like India~\citep{nlp_india}.
+Similarly, reports suggest that Nikon's face detection models repeatedly identify Asian faces as blinking, a bias that was only identified retrospectively~\citep{nikon}.
+Unfortunately, by this point, at least some harm is already incurred.

-Hence, recent work seeks to train fair classifiers without access to sensitive attributes on the training set~\citep{jtt,eiil,lff,cvardro}.
-Although the details vary, these methods all work in two stages.
-In the first stage, sub-groups in the training data potentially being discriminated against are identified.
-In the second, a fair training procedure is used to train a fair model with respect to these sub-groups.
-For example, JTT's~\cite{jtt} stage 1 uses mis-classified examples of a standard empirical risk minimization (ERM) model as a proxy for minority sub-groups.
-In stage 2, JTT retrains the model by up-weighting these mis-classified examples.